allardjun/Math227C/README.md

 Special dates

 - There will be no lecture Friday, April 25th (week 4).
-- There will be no lecture Monday, May 5th (wk 6).
+- There will be no lecture Monday, May 5th (week 6).
 - Instead we will have
   * [You picked:] out-of-class recorded lectures.
 These will be released throughout the quarter.
   * ~~A bonus class Tue, Jun 10, 1:30-3:30pm	(our exam slot)~~